-It is known among security experts that humans are the weakest link and social engineering is the least resistant path for cyber attackers.
+A well-known truth among security experts that humans are the weakest link and social engineering is the least resistant path for cyber attackers.
 The classic definition of social engineering is deception aimed to make people do what you want them to do.
 In the world of cybersecurity, it can be mistakenly opening an email attachment plagued with malicious code.
-The definition of social engineering is broad and does not cover the deception methods.
-The classic ones are temporary confidence building, wrong decisions due to lack of attention and curiosity traps.
+The definition of social engineering is broad and does not cover deception methods.
+The classic ones are temporary confidence building, wrong decisions due to lack of attention, and curiosity traps.

 Our lives have become digital.
-An overwhelming digitization wave with ever exciting new digital services and products promising to make our lives better.
-The only constant in this big change is our limited supply of attention.
-As humans, we are limited by time, and due to that our attention is a scarce resource.
+An overwhelming digitization wave with ever exciting new digital services and products improving our lives better.
+The only constant in this significant change is our limited supply of attention.
+As humans, we have limited time, and due to that our attention is a scarce resource.
 A resource every digital supplier wants to grab more and more of it.
-In a way we evolved into attention optimization machines where we continuously decide what is interesting and what is not and furthermore we can ask the digital services to notify us when something of interest takes place in the future.
+In a way, we evolved into attention optimization machines where we continuously decide what is interesting and what is not, and we can ask the digital services to notify us when something of interest takes place in the future.
 The growing attention scarcity drove many technological innovations such as personalization on social networks.
-The underlying mechanism of attention works by directing our brainpower on a specific piece of information where initially we gather enough meta data in order to decide whether the new information is worthy of our attention or not.
-Due to the exploding amount of temptations for our attention the time it takes us to decide whether something is interesting or not is getting shorter within time.
-Which makes much more selective and faster to decide whether to skip or not.
+The underlying mechanism of attention works by directing our brainpower on a specific piece of information where initially we gather enough metadata to decide whether the new information is worthy of our attention or not.
+Due to the exploding amount of temptations for our attention, the time it takes us to decide whether something is interesting or not is getting shorter within time, which makes it much more selective and faster to decide whether to skip or not.
 This change in behavior creates an excellent opportunity for cyber attackers which refine their ways in social engineering; a new attack surface is emerging.
-The initial attention decision-making phase allows attackers to deceive by introducing fake but highly interesting and relevant baits at the right time, an approach that results in a much higher conversion ratio for the attackers.
-The combination of attention optimization, shortening decision times and highly interesting fake pieces of information set the stage and for a new attack vector which will become quite popular.
+The initial attention decision-making phase allows attackers to deceive by introducing artificial but highly exciting and relevant baits at the right time, an approach that results in a much higher conversion ratio for the attackers.
+The combination of attention optimization, shortening decision times, and highly interesting fake pieces of information set the stage for a new attack vector potentially highly effective.

-- Email – An email with a subject line and content that discusses something that has timely interest to you.
-For example, you changed your Linkedin job position today and then you got an email one hour later with another job offer which sounds similar to your new job.
-When you change jobs your attention to the career topic is skyrocketing and I guess there will be very few people that would resist the temptation to open such an email.
+Email??
+An email with a subject line and content that discusses something that has timely interest to you.
+For example, you changed your Linkedin job position today, and then you got an email one hour later with another job offer which sounds similar to your new job.
+When you change jobs your attention to the career topic is skyrocketing – I guess very few can resist the temptation to open such an email.

-- Social Networks Mentions – Imagine you’ve twitted that you are going for a trip to Washington and someone with a fake account replies to you with a link that flights are delayed, wouldn’t you click on such link?
+Social Networks Mentions??
+Imagine you?ve twitted that you are going for a trip to Washington and someone with a fake account replies to you with a link about delays in flights, wouldn?t you click on it?
 If the answer is yes, you could get infected by the mere click on the link.

-All these examples will have high conversion ratios because they are all relevant and come in a timely fashion and if they are targeted at the busy part of the day the chances that you will just click on something like that is high.
+All these examples promise high conversion ratios because they are all relevant and come in a timely fashion.
+If you are targeted at the busy part of the day the chances, you will click on something like that are high.